Unnon97/Unnon97/README.md

-## Hi there 👋, My name is Dheeraj and here is my life:
+## Hi there 👋, My name is Dheeraj and here is some information about me:

 ### Current Status
+Looking for a full-time opportunity in robotics software: perception and sensor fusion systems in mobile robots and manipulation.
+I am also interested in working on real world problems using computer vision algorithms for different field of applications.

+### Recent Work
-- Working on my Master Thesis at Fraunhofer IPA, Stuttgart: Combining Vision, Force Control and Reinforcement Learning for robot decision making
+- Completed my Master Thesis at Fraunhofer IPA, Stuttgart on Combining Vision, Force Control and Reinforcement Learning for task decision making
-- Appling multimodality in perception of a robot manipulator in assembly line.
+- Developed a multimodal sytem in perception of a robot manipulator in assembly line.
-- Utilizing my learnings on robot perception from space robotics project experience
+- Created a data-efficient system capable of training Reinforcement Learning model quickly with quick deployability

 ### My Interests:
 - Robot perception, localisation and decision making systems: